ultraio/docs-blockchain/docs/guides/Uniq Factory Management/factory-purchase-options.md

 ### Swap Uniqs

-In certain situations you may need more granular condition set which is not provided by the first-hand purchase feature.
+In certain situations you may need a more granular condition set which is not provided by the first-hand purchase feature.
 Since the range of possible conditions you may desire is vast we only limited the feature to the most common ones.
-For any more advanced usage you should consider utilizing a smart contract instead
+For any more advanced usage you should consider utilizing a smart contract instead.

 Refer to [this page](./exchange-a-uniq-using-smart-contract.md) for more in-depth explanation of the smart contract usage